drexlerd/Loki/README.md

 # Loki

 Loki is a C++ library for efficient syntactic and semantic parsing of PDDL files with exhaustive error handling to provide meaningful error messages to the user.
 Loki uniquely constructs PDDL objects across a whole class of problems over a common domain allowing for the detection of syntactically equivalent problems (up to reordering).
-Loki also implements an automatic garbage collection which can be useful for many sorts of compilations where intermediate results are supposed to be recycled.

 ## Supported PDDL Requirements